TREVOR MATTEA

 PicturePhoto by A.D.
 (2012-2013)

-As part of this field trip, students participated in a hands-on lab experience led by a docent and described the physical and behavioral adaptations of various sea creatures.
+As part of this field trip, students took part in a hands-on lab experience led by a docent, where they explored and described the physical and behavioral adaptations of various sea creatures.

 This field trip was originally designed to accompany the following California Content Standards for Grade 3 Life Sciences: